Note: Tasty recipe included below!

 Pregnancy Food Cravings

 Eating too many sugars or fats during pregnancy can lead to unhealthy weight gain and may also crowd out more nutritious foods.
-It is fine to give in to your cravings occasionally, but try to limit foods like soda, sweets, and fried foods such as chips and French fries.
+It is fine to occasionally give in to your cravings, but try to limit foods like soda, sweets, and fried foods such as chips and French fries.

 - If you cannot stomach the thought of any protein-rich foods such as meat or fish, choose tofu, Greek yogurt, nuts and nut butters, string cheese, and quinoa.